 We encourage you and your baby's care providers to watch these educational videos:

 We also offer a free safe sleep class.
-By attending our "Sweet Dreams" class, you will learn more about risks related to sleep environments for babies.
+By attending our "Baby Safety" class, you will learn more about risks related to sleep environments for babies.

 Safe Sleep Certification

 Bronson Methodist Hospital and Bronson Battle Creek achieved safe sleep certification from the Cribs for Kids® National Safe Sleep Hospital Certification Program.
 This program recognizes hospitals that demonstrate a commitment to reducing infant sleep-related deaths by promoting best safe sleep practices and educating on infant sleep safety.
 By becoming certified, a hospital is demonstrating that it is committed to being a community leader and is proactively eliminating as many sleep-related deaths as possible.